lbn19920902/TigerBalm/README.md

 ## sklearn_helper.py
 + plot_grid_search_result: function to plot GridSeachCV results by multiple facets
 + plot_roc_curve: function to plot one or more ROC curves overlay
++ clf_accuracy_score_by_class: function to calculate classification accuracy scores by class